mchayan/custom_image_classification_in_ubuntu/README.md

 <img src="https://github.com/mchayan/custom_image_classification_in_ubuntu/blob/master/documentation/16.jpeg">

 From Jupyter Notebook open object_detection_tutorial.ipnyb file and here you have to do some customization.

+Change the MODEL_NAME, PATH_TO_FROZEN_GRAPH & PATH_TO_LABELS.
+Also delete Download Model section Code.

+Inside Detection Code Section provide the range of test image (1, number) #Here number is equal to total number of test images + 1

 <img src="https://github.com/mchayan/custom_image_classification_in_ubuntu/blob/master/documentation/17.jpeg">